rolodexter/rolodexter/README.md

 # 🌟 Decentralized Universe-building

-## 🚀 Welcome to the Future of Collaborative Storytelling

-rolodexter is a groundbreaking decentralized protocol that reimagines the way stories are created, shared, and evolved.
+rolodexter is a decentralized protocol that reimagines the way stories are created, shared, and evolved.
 By harnessing the power of blockchain technology, sustainable tokenomics, and collective creativity, we're building a new paradigm for narrative creation.

+## 🌌 What is Universe-building?

+Universe-building is the art of creating expansive, interconnected narrative worlds.
+Unlike traditional storytelling, universe-building focuses on crafting entire ecosystems of characters, settings, and plotlines that can support multiple stories and perspectives.

 ## 🧬 Core Features